Biography

 shows, podcasts, children’s media, feature films, theater, opera and dance productions across North America and Europe.

 Allison is an in-demand composer for podcasts and new audio media, having scored dozens of widely popular podcasts.
-Recent projects include The New Yorker: Political Scene (Condé Nast), Good Sport (TED Audio Collective), Verified: Full Disclosure (Stitcher), Rivals (Sony Entertainment), Unfinished: Short Creek (Stitcher), Imposters Seasons 1 & 2 (Spotify Originals), Chasing Cosby (LA Times), This American Life (NPR), The TED Interview (TED Inc.), The Argument (NY Times) and more.
+Highlights include In the Dark – Season 3 (Condé Nast), The New Yorker: Political Scene (Condé Nast), The Oath (TVO Today), The TED Interview (TED Audio Collective), Verified (Stitcher), Man in the Window (Wondery), Unfinished: Short Creek (Stitcher), Imposters Seasons 1 & 2 (Spotify Originals), Chasing Cosby (LA Times), This American Life (NPR), The Argument (NY Times) and more.

 Theatrical credits include music and lyrics for puppet musical Elmer the Patchwork Elephant Show (international tour in the UK, Singapore, Hong Kong and Canada), Pete the Cat: The Musical, and Pilgrimage to the Mouth (her fifth musical written with librettist/playwright Sophia Chapadjiev).
 Allison is composer-in-residence for avant-garde company Archipelago Theatre, for whom she has composed five scores including their critically-acclaimed multi-media production The Narrowing.
 Allison has repeatedly been invited as an artist-in-residence at Duke University and has written five award-winning scores for productions there including Exit the King and 2018’s Dancing at Lughnasa.